Abdulqudus-Adamson/Population-Projection/README.md

 # Population-Projection
-This programme was created to give the birth rate , death rate ,immigrant rate and population for a year and 5 years after.
+This programme give the projected birth rate , death rate ,immigrant rate and population after a year and 5 years later based on some assumptions which will be provided in the code.